Sapphire for September

 • Pink: Can be a dull soft pink to ruby like and bright

-• Yellow: Known as Phukraj in Hindi and and Kanaga pushparagam in Tamil, a yellow sapphires is one of the navaratnas.
+• Yellow: Known as Phukraj in Hindi and and Kanaga pushparagam in Tamil, the yellow sapphires is one of the navaratnas.
 It is associated with Guru (Planet Jupiter) and it furthers education, brings prosperity and domestic bliss.

 • Green: Ranging from olive green to teal, Australian green sapphires are tantalising